shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Bad manners.

 When was the last time you offered to help someone in need, perhaps someone has dropped something, did you pick it up or offer to help them?
-Even if you don't speak their language offering to help is better than just leaving them to struggle.
+Even if you don't speak their language, offering to help is better than just leaving them to struggle.
-Bad manners.

 How often do children fail to stand up on public transport for elderly or pregnant women, all too often.
 It is very disrespectful, and worse is when their parents make no effort to suggest otherwise.
 It doesn't take much effort to extend that kind of courtesy.
-Bad manners.

 How often do you see people driving in the lane beside you that just dart in front of you without a single gesture of thanks, that is just being rude lazy.
 And yes it is bad manners.